steffenaxer/iteratively/content/post/drt-chicago/index.md

 This **utilization risk** poses a serious economic challenge for autonomous operators like Waymo, Uber, or Lyft.
 Previously, this risk was absorbed by human drivers — now it shifts to the companies themselves.

-It’s likely that these providers will aim for a **hybrid operational model**, where a human fleet handles baseline demand and the autonomous fleet is deployed **only during high-utilization periods**.
+It’s likely that these providers will aim for a **hybrid operational model**, where an autonomous fleet handles baseline demand and the human driven fleet is request **only during high-utilization periods**.
 This would help mitigate the risk of underused assets and ensure a more sustainable business case.

 ## 🔋 Battery Sizing & Daily Mileage: A Classic Question